raspberrypilearning/321-make-mentor-guide/en/step_6.md

 + Acknowledge that all steps don't need to be completed for creators to have something to be proud of.
 + Do not specify a time limit.
 If your group enjoys making a Design project and needs more time, then you could continue for another session.

-### Introduction
+### You will make

-The introduction gives creators several inspirational examples of what they could create.
+The 'You will make' step gives creators several inspirational examples of what they could create.
 They are encouraged to have fun trying the example projects and exploring their code.

 Prompts are provided to get creators to pay attention to what is **similar** across the projects and what is **different**.
 Creators use this knowledge as input into their designs.